psychemedia/pentrich-uprising/resources/220_plug_drawers.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0001652/18420818/036/0004
 Globe - Thursday 18 August 1842

-[Preceding page and column describes gathering at Halifax of 12-15,000 people]
+[Preceding page and column describes unrest in various districts, incl. gathering at Halifax of 12-15,000 people]

 HUDDERSFIELD.
 Monday.—Soon after five o'clock this morning, a meeting of working people, not the regular turn-outs, but principally comprising women and children, was held at Back Green.
 Their number, probably, would be about four hundred.
 Shortly after they had mustered, Mr. William Brook, the magistrate, accompanied by a number of special constables, proceeded to the spot, and advised them to go home; they remained some time longer, but eventually dispersed between six and seven peaceably.